 Wonderful marry of flavors.
 I really loved the cornflake crunch that requires an extra step of crispingi n the oven with milk powder, but the flavor is excuisite!
 Chirstina Tosi is known for these cookies, as well as her Compost cookies, both of which are really nice sweet-salty cookeis that is unique and universally liked.
 Since this is a recipe with relatively high butter content, make sure to bake them frozen as well to prevent them from being too oily and spreading too much.
 The crispy edges are a personal preference, some really liked the toffee quality of the relatively thin edges.
-Not to mention, yes, the marshmallow does stretch when warm out of the oven :’)
+Also yes, the marshmallow does stretch when warm out of the oven :’)

 Modifications: for the crunch, used 2 tbsp of sugar instead.
 For the cake, I used 1/2 cup sugar + 2/3 cup light brown sugar, minus 1bsp.

 |Momofuku Marshmallow Cornflake Cookies adapted from Momofuku’s Christina Tosi

 16 tablespoons (2 sticks) unsalted butter, at room temperature

 |To Make the Crunch

 Pour the cornflakes in a medium bowl and crush them with your hands to one-quarter of their original size.
 Add the milk powder, sugar and salt and toss to mix.
 Add the butter and toss well to coat.
 The mixture should form small clusters.

 Spread the clusters onto a parchment-lined sheet pan and bake for 20 minutes, until toasted.